How to Water Houseplants Correctly | Watering Indoor Plants the Right Way

 Sugar attracts insects to your plants which may result in spread of diseases.
 Coffee and tea increase the acidity of the soil which may kill the plants.

-The method of watering will depend on the houseplant in question as well as personal preference.
+We have outlined herebelow three methods of watering houseplants.
+The method of watering will depend on the houseplant in question as well as your personal preference.

 The best technique for most houseplants is to use the watering can as the standard routine and to water occasionally by the immersion method where possible.

-Use a can with a long, thin spout.
-Insert the end of the spout under the leaves and pour the water steadily and gently until it drips through the drainage hole(s).
+Pour the water steadily and gently until it drips through the drainage hole.

 Keep a tray or plate at the bottom of the pot to catch the excess water.